 Gross and net profit are both profitability ratios.
 They are key for measuring business performance against an industry benchmark and your competitors.

 4. Balance sheet

 The balance sheet offers a snapshot of your overall financial position at a particular moment in time.
 It lists the assets (such as cash, inventory, accounts receivable, and equipment); liabilities (like accounts payable, income tax, and employee salaries); and shareholder capital.
 In a nutshell, the balance sheet shows what you own, as well as what you owe.

 5. Accounts receivable & accounts payable

 Simply put, accounts receivable is money your business is owed by customers for goods or services sold.
 It is considered an asset on your balance sheet.
 On the other hand, accounts payable is money you owe suppliers and any bills you have yet to pay, so it’s listed as a liability on your balance sheet.

 And there you have it – five key terms to help you build your financial vocabulary, join the conversation, and empower smarter decision-making.
-If you’d like to dig a little deeper, we’re holding a breakfast seminar “Understanding Business Financials” where our bookkeeping team will be explaining the above terms plus more, so that you can leave feeling confident that you’re in full control of your business!
+If you’d like to dig a little deeper, we’re holding a breakfast seminar “Understanding Business Financials” where our Bookkeeping and CFO Services team will be explaining the above terms plus more, so that you can leave feeling confident that you’re in full control of your business!